Role of Calcium Calmodulin Kinase II in the modulation of lipid metabolism and oxidative stress in the articular cartilage and osteoarthritis

 - Experience in any of the techniques cited in the aims above.

-The studentship will cover stipend, tuition and bench fees for both British and European students.
-Overseas students are welcome to apply; however, overseas tuition fees will not be covered.
+The studentship will cover stipend, tuition and bench fees for British, European and international students.

 IELTS requirements: Students without English as first language MUST provide a language certificate (overall IELTS score of 6.5 or equivalent) before the beginning of the studentship.